Ketamine: Mechanism of action

+Ketamine is a mixture of equal amounts of two enantiomers: esketamine and arketamine.
+Esketamine is a far more potent NMDA receptor pore blocker than arketamine.
 Pore blocking of the NMDA receptor is responsible for the anesthetic, analgesic, and psychotomimetic effects of ketamine.
 Blocking of the NMDA receptor results in analgesia by preventing central sensitization in dorsal horn neurons; in other words, ketamine's actions interfere with pain transmission in the spinal cord.